juniorrobot/chef-goapp/README.md

 This cookbook builds and runs a go webapp in the following way:

 - The `APPNAME.go` source file is built using `go get .` followed by `go build -o ./goapp_APPNAME_server server.go`.
 That results in an executable of your application at `/srv/www/APPNAME/current/goapp_APPNAME_server`
-- A `env.properties` file is created using your databag and output at `/srv/www/APPNAME/shared/config/env.properties`
+- A `APPNAME.properties` file is created using your databag and output at `/srv/www/APPNAME/shared/config/APPNAME.properties`
-- A `goapp-APPNAME-server-daemon` shell script is created and placed in  `/srv/www/APPNAME/current/`, which handles start and restart commands, by calling  `/srv/www/APPNAME/current/goapp_APPNAME_server -c /srv/www/APPNAME/shared/config/env.properties` and outputting logs to `/srv/www/APPNAME/shared/log/goapp.log`
+- A `goapp-APPNAME-server-daemon` shell script is created and placed in  `/srv/www/APPNAME/current/`, which handles start and restart commands, by calling  `/srv/www/APPNAME/current/goapp_APPNAME_server -c /srv/www/APPNAME/shared/config/APPNAME.properties` and outputting logs to `/srv/www/APPNAME/shared/log/goapp.log`
 - A `goapp_APPNAME_server.monitrc` monit script is created, which utilizes the `goapp-APPNAME-server-daemon` script for startup and shutdown, and is placed in `/etc/monit.d` or `/etc/monit/conf.d`, depending on your OS (defined in the `monit` cookbook)
 - `monit` is restarted, which incorporates the the new files.